When biologists talk about monogamy, they mean genetic or sexual monogamy. A scenario where two partners in a relationship are sexually exclusive.

 Social monogamy refers to a couple that share living arrangements and cooperate in a family structure, but are not sexually exclusive.

 Scientifically, monogamy is less advantageous to a man than it is for a woman.
 A man who mates with multiple women will have more children, and therefore spread his genetic material more widely.
-Yet, this benefit is balanced against the evolutionary advantage gained from the human family structure.
+But, this benefit is balanced against the evolutionary advantage gained from the human family structure.

-In one study, 34% of men with this genetic variation experienced marital crisis or the threat of divorce, compared to 15% of men who do not have the RS3 334 allele.
-Men with the RS3 334 allele were also more likely to chose cohabitation over marriage, and tend to be less affectionate towards their partner.
+In one study, 34% of men with this version of the gene experienced marital crisis or the threat of divorce, compared to 15% of men who do not have the RS3 334 allele.
+Men with the “pair-bonding” allele were also more likely to chose cohabitation over marriage.
+They also tend to be less affectionate towards their partner.

 We will soon be entering a future where our genetic makeup will be readily available.
-Whether we use this knowledge to excuse our bad behaviours, or whether we choose to seek education and counselling, or just make a personal commitment to overcome our limitations, will ultimately determine how this genomic revolution will impact our society.
+Whether we use this knowledge to excuse our bad behaviors, to choose to seek education and counselling, or to make a personal commitment to overcome our limitations, will ultimately determine how this genomic revolution will impact our society.